* Markets unfazed by Jerome Powell as Fed Chair pick

 The dollar index last stood at 94.696, having pulled up from a one-week low of 94.411 set on Thursday.

 The greenback had slipped on Thursday after Republicans in the U.S. House of Representatives released proposals to overhaul the tax code.

 Republicans called for slashing the corporate tax rate to 20 percent from 35 percent, cutting tax rates on companies' foreign profits and on individuals and families.
 Congressional passage of the legislation, however, was far from certain.

 While the contents of the tax reforms seem positive for the dollar, there is still uncertainty over how quickly it can be implemented, said Stephen Innes, head of trading in Asia-Pacific for Oanda in Singapore.

 The BoE voted 7-2 to increase its benchmark Bank Rate to 0.50 percent from 0.25 percent, but said it expected only "very gradual" further increases.

-The Australian dollar slipped 0.4 percent to $0.7687 , coming under pressure after data showed that retail sales were flat in September.
-That was below market expectations for a rise of 0.4 percent on the month.
-(Reporting by Masayuki Kitano; Editing by Eric Meijer and Kim Coghill)
+The Australian dollar slipped 0.3 percent to $0.7689 , coming under pressure after data showed that Australian retail sales were flat in September, coming in below market expectations for a rise of 0.4 percent on the month.
+(Reporting by Masayuki Kitano; Editing by Eric Meijer)